jlpteaching/comparch/modules/gem5/_posts/2000-02-01-assignment0.md

 So far, we have written a configuration script that describes the system we would like to simulate.
 However, our simulation setup is not complete.
-We still need to make calls to the simulator and start the simulation.
-However, even after adding those calls, our simulation setup is not complete.
 We still need to describe what **software** needs to be executed on the **hardware** that we just described.
 In computer architecture research frequently used programs and kernels (small pieces of code essential to many programs e.g. quick sort) are used to evaluate the performance of a computer system.
 These programs usually come in a package and are referred to as **benchmarks**.
 There are many benchmarks available.